openbmc/docs/designs/device-tree-gpio-naming.md

 GPIO is not utilized to cause the actual reset, it is a GPIO that can be read after the BMC reset to know the reason for the reboot was a pinhole reset.

+### Reset Enable/Disable

+These are GPIOs that can be used to enable or disable hardware from resetting a BMC for specific conditions.
+Hardware may be able to be gated from doing a BMC reset for these conditions as needed.

+Pattern: `reset-enable-*`

+#### reset-enable-chassis-standby-power

+In multi-chassis systems, one chassis may lose standby power, while the chassis containing the BMC may not lose standby power.
+It may be advantagous for the hardware to reset the BMC in this case for certain scenarios, while not resetting the BMC in other scenarios.
+This GPIO can be used to enable or disable this hardware-driven BMC reset for different software logic.

 ### Secure Boot

 #### bmc-secure-boot